Group Dynamics Patagonia

 The tables have been turned.

-I was expecting my 7 day Argentina hiking and glacier trekking itinerary from Adventure Life to be full of excitement and challenge.
-After all my itinerary included 4 days of hiking in the mountains, 2 nights of camping, hiking on glaciers, boat rides, and estancias.
+I was expecting my 7-day Argentina hiking and glacier trekking itinerary from Adventure Life to be full of excitement and challenge.
+After all, my itinerary included four days of hiking in the mountains, two nights of camping, hiking on glaciers, boat rides, and estancias.
 But I didn’t expect one of the highlights to be the people I was traveling with.
-I love traveling solo, but I’m not a fan of hiking solo – so I was excited to be a part of a small group for hiking – however you never really know what you are going to get with groups like this.
-The great thing about trekking adventure groups is that it normally attracts some pretty hard-core people, and I hit the jackpot with this group!
-We started as strangers not more than a few days ago – and now were friends after hiking for miles and miles, camping, and long discussions over beers.
+I love traveling solo, but I’m not a fan of hiking solo – so I was excited to be a part of a small group for hiking – however, you never really know what you are going to get with groups like this.
+The great thing about trekking adventure groups is that they usually attract some pretty hard-core people, and I hit the jackpot with this group!
+We started as strangers not more than a few days ago – and now we are friends after hiking for miles and miles, camping, and having long discussions over beers.

 group hike